Kelvin Martin: Biography

 Born in the Bronx borough of New York City, Martin was partially raised there by his grandmother, Irene Martin.
 He later moved to Brooklyn, residing in the Fort Greene district.
 Martin was possibly known as '50 Cent' due to his reputation of being prepared to rob anyone, regardless of how much money they were carrying at the time.
 Another story is that it came from an incident when he entered a game of dice with 50 cents and ended up walking away with $500.
 Martin spent time in Rikers Island as a youth.
 The nickname may also be an allusion to his small stature—he weighed only 120 lb, and his height was 5 ft 2 in.

 On October 20, 1987, Martin was shot in the stairway of his girlfriend's building in the Albany Houses of Crown Heights, dying at Kings County Hospital four days later.
 Julio "WeMo" Acevedo was convicted of first-degree manslaughter and "served about a decade" in prison for Martin's killing.

 Legacy

 Martin's life and influence were chronicled in an in-depth biographical documentary, starting from his upbringing and carrying through past his death.
 The documentary is called The Infamous Times, Volume I: The Original 50 Cent.
+The film has sold 200,000 copies independently.